 The team at My FootDr Hope Island is helping little feet stay healthy with the introduction of children’s foot screenings at local childcare centres.
 Read more

 We all know kids grow a lot over the school holidays and often you need to buy new uniforms and new school shoes.

 If their uniform is a little baggy that’s fine, it’s not a fashion contest, and they’ll grow into it during the year.
 However, school shoes must fit correctly from the get-go.
 Read more

+If your child is complaining about sore feet, you’re not alone.
 Thousands of Aussie kids face common childhood foot problems ranging from delayed walking, heel pain and growing pains through to ingrown toenails.